manhduy/ble-ios/Readme.md

 ### Add blelib to your workspace

-Add first, add blelib module to your workspace.
+At first, add blelib module to your workspace.
 In Project Navigator, blelib should appear.

 ![image info](./docs-images/add_blelib.png)